Predicting Future Utility: Global Combinatorial Optimization for Task-Agnostic KV Cache Eviction: Related Work

-\paragraph{Relation to our work.} Unlike previous methods that rely on instantaneous heuristic scoring and consequently overlook the long-horizon importance of tokens, we propose an allocation framework governed by \textbf{Long-Horizon Utility}.
-Rather than directly comparing uncalibrated proxy scores, our approach profiles the offline budget-utility relationship to explicitly quantify the marginal gain of retaining tokens within each specific head.
-This grants our framework metric-universality: for any chosen proxy (e.g., SnapKV), we can derive the optimal budget configuration to maximize long-horizon information retention.
+Unlike previous methods that rely on instantaneous heuristic scoring and consequently overlook the long-horizon importance of tokens, we propose an allocation framework governed by long-horizon utility.
+Rather than directly comparing uncalibrated proxy scores, our approach profiles the budget-utility relationship to explicitly quantify the marginal gain of retaining tokens within each attention head.
+Furthermore, our framework is metric-agnostic: given any chosen proxy metric (\textit{e.g.}, SnapKV), we can derive the optimal budget configuration to maximize long-horizon information retention.